hankchanocd/git-overview/README.md

 ## Install

-Clone the repo, and run `npm run transfer` to transfer `./git-overview` to `~/bin`, or manually invoke `./script/transfer.sh`.
-If you have a more desired `PATH` for storing scripts, configure `./script/transfer.sh` directly.
+Clone the repo, and run `npm run transfer` to transfer `./git-overview` to `~/bin`, or manually invoke `./script/transfer.sh` if you are not familiar with `npm`.

+If you have a more desired `PATH` for storing scripts, configure `./script/transfer.sh` directly or ignore transfer instructions.

 ## Before-Use